ultragrav/McNBT/README.md

 NBTConversion#unwrapTag to convert a wrapped tag back to an NMS NBT tag
 Note: The version in unwrapTag must be set correctly

+Todo:
+ - Add some kind of reflection caching to speed up conversion